Advising

 Academic advising services are currently being provided remotely through Zoom and email*.
 There are no in-person appointments.
 Remote advising will continue until further notice.

-*Email advising is for brief questions (e.g. course clarification, Degree Audit questions, etc.) For more in depth questions, make a Zoom advising appointment (see below) for petitions, change of major, career and professional planning, etc.
+*Email advising is for brief questions (e.g. course clarification, degree Audit questions, etc.) For more in depth questions, make a Zoom advising appointment (see below) for petitions, change of major, career and professional planning, etc.

 Who is my Advisor?